 Facial oil has three properties that are good for your skin.

-- It prevents excessive water loss through the skin's surface
+- It prevents excessive water loss across the surface of the skin

 - It ensures soft, supple skin

 - It supplies the skin with ceramides 3 (an important component of barrier lipids 4 )

 How suitable a particular oil is for your specific skin type still depends on many factors.
 One of them is the fatty acid profile of the respective vegetable oil.
 Because it's quite different.
 By the way, we'll get to the bottom of what other skin care treasures (like antioxidants etc.) oils can provide you with!